MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/8-exercise-use-diagnostic-data.md

 Azure allows you to take action on the metrics you're capturing.
 You can create alerts that email you, or start automations with runbooks.

-Now you'll create an alert based on your web servers CPU usage.
+Now you'll create an alert based on your web server's CPU usage.
 If the CPU usage goes above the set threshold of 90 percent for five minutes, you get an email.

 In this unit, you'll add an alert for your VM.
 Then you'll cause the VM CPU usage to spike, and receive the alert email.